hwchen/secret-service-rs/NOTES_ON_PORT.md

 One issue was lifetimes for using a path in creating a new proxy.
 I had wanted to store the proxy in the `Item` struct, but I needed to borrow the `item_path`, which wouldn't live long enough.
 I ended up instantiating a new proxy on each `Item` method, which didn't feel as good.

 Now, getting some test errors.
 One is that session doesn't exist.

+## Second Pass
+First finished creating all the proxies.

+I found `Proxy::new_for_owned` which removed the instantiation of a proxy per-method, now the `Proxy` can be saved in the struct.

+There's a weird issue where on a derived `property` it allows `ObjectPath` in the return, but on methods it requires `OwnedObjectPath`.
+Seems to work ok, oh well.

+Looks like `SecretStruct` needs to be wrapped in another struct in order to fit the dbus signature, not sure what that's about.

+Otherwise pretty straightforward.
+Removing the low-level details of creating dbus types allowed me to refactor much more easily.